RawkodeAcademy/kubernetes-complete-guide/topics/linkerd/LAB.md

 - Deploy `linkerd`
 - Ensure services get mTLS for free
-- ensure servies get retry logic for free
+- Define a `ServiceProfile` and enable retry-logic for failed requests
+  - Use `httpbin` `/status/500` to force the retry